Heaven Hill Bottled in Bond

 A warming burn comes across on the medium length finish that’s dominated by oak notes.
 Cinnamon spice lingers, which is offset by sweet caramel notes, but neither gains much attention over the oak.
 Enjoyable finish, just not that exciting.

 The bourbon itself is an average affair.
 It won’t surprise you, nor challenge you, yet it’s extremely easy to drink and enjoy.
-It’s hard to find any crippling faults with it besides its general lackluster impact.
+It’s hard to find any crippling faults with it besides its mild impact.
 Mainly this will serve as an everyday drinker or a table bourbon as whiskey writer Lew Bryson calls them.
 I have a hard time believing anyone would honestly dislike this bourbon if they enjoy drinking whiskey.
 But will they love and remember it?
 Probably not for it’s flavor, but maybe for it’s price.

 Tasting this blind, I would expect the majority of people to incorrectly guess its MSRP.
 Too many have spent their formative years drinking way-to-cheap vodka and rum to have any amount of respect for a similar priced whiskey.
 Many bourbon consumers have been conditioned to exclude anything on the bottom shelf at a store, which generally falls in the $15 or less category.
 The fact that this can still be bought for under $15 with a 6 year age statement, and be of decent quality will shock even a seasoned whiskey drinker.
 Sure the whiskey itself is a tad thin and the flavors aren’t as pronounced as much as one would like, but at 100 proof and with almost no alcohol notes for a bourbon this inexpensive, you really have to try hard to find something to dislike with this whiskey.

 A quality bourbon that might not blow your mind, but the price sure will.